 It will be necessary to give formal notices of marriage to the Superintendent Registrar(s) of the District(s) where you live.

-If the Church or Religious Building requires the presence of a registrar to register your marriage you can make a booking with the Register Office up to 12 months in advance.
+If the Church or Religious Building requires the presence of a registrar to register your marriage you must contact the Register office to make a provisional booking.

 Civil marriages can take place in buildings which have been approved by Local Authorities.
 You can choose to have your civil ceremony at any Approved Premises throughout England and Wales, these premises include hotels, civic and historic buildings etc. Marriages may not take place outdoors or in moveable structures such as marquees or hot air balloons.